liamwalsh1980/Milestone-Project-3/README.md

 Add Film template: – With the JQuery copied from a code institute lesson from the 'Task Manager' mini project, what appears just below the Genre name section is a random 'white dot' which has the list of genres stored.
 By adjusting the code (change display to display:none) this appears to remove the ‘white dot’.
 However, i'm not sure whether this then causes the next issue.

-Add Film template: - On touch screen likes mobiles and tablets (specifically Apple devices) the genre list doesn't fully work.
+Add Film template: - On touch screens likes mobiles and tablets (specifically Apple devices) the genre list doesn't fully work.
 When you try and select a specific genre another one is selected at random.

 Head Icon: - All pages except for the Profile page, Edit Film page and Edit Genre page doesn't seem to show the 'Film' icon added to the head in the base template.
 This is something i would need to check at a later time.
 ____